google-deepmind/xmanager/CONTRIBUTING.md

-# How to Contribute
+# How to contribute

-We'd love to accept your patches and contributions to this project.
-There are just a few small guidelines you need to follow.
+The project currently does not accept pull requests, but we'd be more than happy to get your feedback via [issues](https://github.com/deepmind/xmanager/issues)!

 ## Contributor License Agreement